 Welcome back, and please do your part to stop the spread of COVID-19.

-Following the best advise of public health experts, the mandatory mask policy will remain in effect indefinitely and capacity limitations will continue to allow for social distancing on board.
+Following the best advise of public health experts, the mandatory mask policy will remain in effect indefinitely, and bus capacity is limited to a seated load.
 It is mandatory for Transit Windsor riders to wear a non-medical mask on buses as well as at the Windsor International Transit Terminal.
 Exemptions will be for children under the age of two and persons with disabilities or medical conditions that prevent a person from wearing a face mask.

 Transit Windsor is operating on an enhanced Saturday schedule, as well as offering secondary school extras, while adhering to public health guidelines to support the health and safety of drivers and riders alike.
 Transit Windsor will continue to Transit Windsor continuously monitors capacity on buses and high-frequency routes to add additional buses when required.

 Transit Windsor buses are currently operating on a Saturday schedule, Monday through Saturday.
 Additionally, routes that operate on Sundays and holidays will operate on the Sunday schedule on those days.